xMartin/php-introduction/05_a_real_application.md

 ]);
 ```

 Silex already has a component for using Twig, the `TwigServiceProvider`.
-When we instantiate it we just ned to tell it where it can find our templates.
+When we instantiate it we just need to tell it where it can find our templates.
 It uses an array for its configuration and the `twig.path` value must contain a directory path where the templates are stored.
 We use the "magic constant" `__DIR__` to get the directory where `app.php` is and then append `/views` to get the full path to our views directory.

 We can now replace the `var_export()` line in our URL handler with something else: